vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 automatically reduced in influence, even if they have a lot of delegation.
 Note that this may increase the discrepancy between the voting weight on tendermint and the voting weight on the multisig contract.

+Acceptance Criteria:

+Set up a network with 4 validators, an <ethereum _heartbeat_period> of 0.
+Run the network for 2 epochs and test that no events are
+Forwarded by any validator. (<a name="0064-COSMICELEVATOR-001” href="#0064-COSMICELEVATOR-001”>0064-COSMICELEVATOR-001</a>)

+Set up a network with 4 validators, an <ethereum_heartbeat_period> of 13.
+Run the network for 2 epochs and verify that each validator forwards roughly 1 event for each two minutes of epoch length. (<a name="0064-COSMICELEVATOR-002” href="#0064-COSMICELEVATOR-002”>0064-COSMICELEVATOR-002</a>)

+Set up a network with 4 validators, and deactivate ethereal event forwarding for one of them.
+Set the < ethereum_heartbeat_periood> to 13.
+Set <performance_weights> to <0.0, 0.8, 0.2>.
+Verify that the non-performing validator gets 20% less reward than the others. (<a name="0064-COSMICELEVATOR-003” href="#0064-COSMICELEVATOR-003”>0064-COSMICELEVATOR-003</a>)

+Set up a network with 4 validators, and deactivate ethereal event forwarding for one of them.
+Set the < ethereum_heartbeat_periood> to 13.
+Set <performance_weights> to <0.4, 0.4, 0.2>.
+Verify that the non-performing validator gets 40% of the reward of the others. (<a name="0064-COSMICELEVATOR-004” href="#0064-COSMICELEVATOR-004”>0064-COSMICELEVATOR-004</a>)

+Set up a network with 4 validators, and deactivate ethereal event forwarding for one of in the middle of an epoch.
+Set the
+<ethereum_heartbeat_periood> to 13.
+Set <performance_weights> to <0.4, 0.4, 0.2>.
+Verify that the non-performing validator
+gets 30% less reward than the others. (<a name="0064-COSMICELEVATOR-005” href="#0064-COSMICELEVATOR-005”>0064-COSMICELEVATOR-005</a>)

 ## `PM2`: Validator does not verify signatures

 To detect this, validators need to issue tagged signatures from time to time.